Connecting to Wi-Fi networks

 The join instruction is better than nwid, since it allows to connect to one of several networks.

-The inet autoconf is to use DHCP to get an IP address.
+The inet autoconf is to use DHCP to get an IPv4 address, inet6 autoconf for IPv6.
 It must be the last line of the file.

 Note: the single quotes around the network name and the network password aren't mandatory, except if you have a special characters like $ or <space> inside.
 So, it's better to always use them.